-Table 2: Cross-country regressions for household Debt/GDP ratio are persistent, or there is "convergence" over time.
-To shed light on this issue, we plot in Figure 4 the relation between the Debt/GDP ratio in 1999 and the subsequent growth in 2000-05.
-The figure shows that the relation is negative and highly non-linear: countries with low levels of initial Debt/GDP ratios (such as Hungary, the Philippines or Russia) featured annual growth rates of this ratio above 5 percentage points.
-In contrast, in more mature markets (such as Germany, Japan, the Netherlands and the United States) the annual growth rate was less than 2-percentage points per year.
+An important issue is whether the large cross-country differences in household debt are persistent, or there is "convergence" over time.
+To shed light on this issue, we plot in Figure 4 the relation between the debt-GDP ratio in 1999 and the subsequent growth in 2000-05.
+The figure shows that the relation is negative and highly non-linear: countries with low levels of initial debt-GDP ratios (such as the Hungary, the Philippines or Russia) featured annual growth rates of this ratio above 5 percentage points.
+In contrast, in more mature markets (such as Germany, Japan, the Netherlands and the United States) the annual growth rate was less then 2-percentage points per year.
 This indicates that convergence is indeed taking place to some extent.